erpin10/NH_Emerg/README.md

 Ownership Type and Long-Stay QM rating was then converted into dummy variables solely for the Linear Regression model.

-## Data Exploration & Preprocessing
+## Data Exploration and Preprocessing
 ### Stepwise Linear Regression
 The null values for each attribute were checked and were deemed acceptable.
 Data descriptions and distributions were reviewed.
 On visual inspection, it was noted that a number of attributes were not normally distributed and that there were significant scaling differences between the attributes.